tmorgan181/UnnamedFeeling/README.md

-├── scripts/             # Automation scripts for content synchronization ├── website/             # Static website files (for public-facing render) ├── README.md            # Repository overview and technical guidelines └── LICENSE              # License for the repository (TBD)
+├── scripts/             # Automation scripts for content synchronization ├── website/             # Static website files (for public-facing render) ├── README.md            # Repository overview and technical guidelines ├── start_here.md        # Quickstart guide for new contributors
+└── LICENSE              # License for the repository (TBD)
 ```